cmuramoto/native-image-maven-plugin/README.md

 int gid = (Integer) Files.getAttribute(home, "unix:gid");
 ```

-If either of these calls fail, the plugin will not run with --user.
+If either of these calls fail, the plugin will not run with --user, falling back to *root* (or the default user of the image).
 If running as root is not acceptable, then

 ```
     <configuration>